Brackets-Themes/BoilerPlate/README.md

 1. The more important bit, the theme file.
 This can be a css or a less file with all you css rules.
 This is the file you modify when you want to make your own custom theme.
 In boilerplate, it is main.less.
 2. It needs a package.json, the same way all other Brackets extensions need one.
 3. The package.json must have a <code>theme</code> object.
-This object as of right now contains a <code>file</code> field, which is the file name; in the case of BoilerPlater this is "main.less".
+This object as of right now contains a <code>file</code> field, which is the file name; in the case of BoilerPlater, it is "main.less".
 Another field is <code>dark</code>, which is a boolean that tells Brackets to setup an all around dark theme.
 4. It must have a <code>name</code> field, with the name for the theme.
 In BoilerPlate the name is simply "boilerplate".
 5. For now, your theme extension needs to have a main.js, as that is a requirement for extensions to be installed.
 It can be empty.